CD154

 CD154, also called CD40 ligand or CD40L, is a protein that is primarily expressed on activated T cells and is a member of the TNF superfamily of molecules.
 It binds to CD40 on antigen-presenting cells (APC), which leads to many effects depending on the target cell type.
-In total CD40L has three binding partners: CD40, α5β1 integrin and αIIbβ3.
+In total CD40L has three binding partners: CD40, α5β1 integrin and integrin αIIbβ3.
 CD154 acts as a costimulatory molecule and is particularly important on a subset of T cells called T follicular helper cells (TFH cells).
 On TFH cells, CD154 promotes B cell maturation and function by engaging CD40 on the B cell surface and therefore facilitating cell-cell communication.
 A defect in this gene results in an inability to undergo immunoglobulin class switching and is associated with hyper IgM syndrome.
-Absence of CD154 also stops the formation of germinal centers and therefore prohibiting antibody affinity maturation, an important process in the adaptive immune system.
+Absence of CD154 also stops the formation of germinal centers and therefore prohibits antibody affinity maturation, an important process in the adaptive immune system.